fisher-bien-1718/python-turtle-Paddy-Bergin-1718/1-turtle_basics/README.md

 t.forward(100)
 ```

-Try running that code, and see what is output to the screen.
+Try running that code, and watch what happens.
 Now, let's
 break it down line by line.

 ```python